I2345/Felix-Hub/README.md

 Felix Hub is a currently Free Script hub however there will be a paid version soon!

 If you would like to use felixhub you can however there are only paid exploits that work!

+The codes for the script supports are:

+Working - Its working and not patched

+Patched - It no longer works

+NOT-SUPPORTED - It might work but wont recieve any updates.

 # Infomation